authelia/doks/content/en/configuration/first-factor/introduction.md

 ---
 title: "First Factor"
 description: "Configuring Duo"
-lead: "Authelia has multiple first factor methods.
+lead: "Authelia uses a username and password for a first factor method.
 This section describes configuring this."
 date: 2022-03-19T04:53:05+00:00
 lastmod: 2022-03-19T04:53:05+00:00
 draft: false